TULIP POPLARS

 Tulip Poplar is a fast growing hardwood tree, native to the Appalachian Mtns all the way to Central Florida: zones 4-9.

-Grows up to 160' in the mountainous areas, though ordinary height is 70-100' tall.
+Tulip Poplars are actually part of the magnolia family, though they are not evergreen.
+Grows up to 160' in the mountainous areas, though ordinary height is 70-100' tall after many years.
 It is a valuable timber tree and perfect for fast shade.

 The tulip poplar prefers deep, rich moist soil.